John F. Kennedy was the 35th President of the United States.

 When Jack turned 3, the whole Kennedy family transferred to a new residence just a few blocks away from their previous home in Brookline, a community outside Boston.
 It was a beautiful house with 12 rooms.

 Jack’s dad was very hardworking and became a successful businessman.
-He had pledged to himself while still schooling in Harvard College that he would be a millionaire by the age of 35.
-He was determined even though fitting in was difficult because they were Irish Catholics and there was a lot of prejudice against them.
+He had pledged to himself while still schooling at Harvard College that he would be a millionaire by the age of 35.

 Jack had an elder brother named Joe.
-Then, after him 4 sisters, in sequence Rosemary, Kathleen, Eunice, and Patricia.
-Then Robert, Jean, and Teddy.
+Then, after him, four sisters, in sequence Rosemary, Kathleen, Eunice, and Patricia.
+Following the girls were Robert, Jean, and Teddy.
 There were nannies and house servants who helped Rose run the Kennedy household.

-Summer was always a happy time for the Kennedys because they would all depart for their vacation place in Hyannis Port at Cape Cod.
+Summer was always a happy time for the Kennedys because they would all depart for their vacation place in Hyannis Port on Cape Cod.
 They swum, sailed, and played touch football.

 The Kennedy kids, especially the boys, competed hard against each other.
-The Dad even encouraged this competition amongst them.
+Their father even encouraged such competition amongst them.

-One time, Joe and Jack raced with their bicycles and they collided head-on.
-Joe had no injury whatsoever but Jack suffered 28 stitches.
-Joe was 2 years older and usually, when they compete, Joe had the upper hand.
+Joe was two years older, and usually, when they competed, Joe had the upper hand.
 But Jack was the only real threat to Joe’s athletic superiority.

 A Twist of Fate In the Quest For Greatness

-It was ironic that it was Joe who exclaimed as a young boy that he will become the first Catholic President of the country.
-He was pretty sure about that and many people also had this strong feeling about his ambitions.
-And Jack was more in the shadow of Joe, but nonetheless, he was also active in extracurricular activities and sports and he performed well specifically in his Government and History classes.
-But his grades were just average overall.
+Jack lived in the shadow of Joe, but he was also active in extracurricular activities and sports and performed well, specifically in his Government and History classes.
+But his grades were average overall.

 Left Alone Together in the USA